 {junha.lee, dmsgk724, p0125ch, dahyun.kang, mscho}@postech.ac.kr

-AffoGato framework overview: large-scale dataset generation, pretraining, and transferring to target datasets
+Affogato benchmark overview: large-scale dataset generation, pretraining on Affogato-750K, and transferring to target datasets

-Overview of AffoGato.
+Overview of our framework.
 Our framework consists of three stages: large-scale dataset generation, pretraining, and transferring to target datasets.
-We leverage foundation models — Gemma, Molmo, and MobileSAM — to construct Affo-150K, a large-scale synthetic dataset comprising 150K 3D objects with open-vocabulary queries and spatially localized heatmap annotations.
-We pretrain Gato-3D and Gato-2D on the Affo-150K train split, then finetune on various target datasets.
+In the dataset generation stage, we leverage foundation models — Gemma, Molmo, and MobileSAM — to construct Affogato-750K, a large-scale synthetic dataset comprising 750K open-vocabulary affordance annotations across 150K 3D objects.
+We pretrain Espresso-3D and Espresso-2D on the Affogato-750K train split, then finetune our pretrained models on various target datasets.

 Abstract